brunner/filefairy/README.md

 ```

 You will be prompted for the password to your email account.
 The value is not stored- you must type it every time you execute the script.
 If your email login is successful, your team file will be mailed to the league commissioner and to yourself, so you have a record of it.

+## Monitor

+The monitor script is not intended for personal use- instead, the goal is to deploy the script and use it to monitor the status of the league sim.
+The monitor script will eventually alert the team when the sim has begun, take screenshots of the results as they happen, and finally send another alert when the league file is ready to be downloaded.
+This script is a work in progress and is still being tested for bugs.